KonstantinKhan/lucid-be/docs/architecture-decisions.md

   - Domain is portable
   - Clear responsibility boundaries
   - Prevents coupling
+  - Dedicated mapping layer for conversions between domain and transport models
 - **Negative:**
   - Must think about where code belongs
   - Cannot reference app code from domain
+  - Additional module to manage

 **Alternatives Considered:**
 - **Bidirectional dependencies:** Creates coupling, harder to maintain
 - **All code in one module:** Simpler but loses benefits of separation
+- **Mappers in ktor-app module:** Would couple application logic with mapping logic

 ---